micfleury/in_jane_asylum/Chapter5.md

 "Oh please do.
 How?"

-"Well, I can't be sure, but Miss Taylor, Mr. Elton and Harriet are all characters from Emma."
+"Well, I can't be sure, but Miss Taylor, Mr. Elton and Harriet are all from Emma."

 Houston looks at her quizzically.
 Emma, like from my dream?
 How could she know that?